PedroNunes-Dev67/PedroNunes-Dev67/README.md

-# 👋 Hi there, I'm Thiago Carvalho
+# 👋 Hi there, I'm Pedro Nunes

 **`Back-End Developer`**

-I'm a 19-year-old developer passionate about technology, problem-solving, and building clean, efficient, and scalable applications.
+I'm a 20-year-old developer passionate about technology, problem-solving, and building clean, efficient, and scalable applications.
 I'm always learning and sharpening my skills, especially in software development, web technologies, and system analysis.

 Welcome to my GitHub portfolio — here you can explore my projects, progress, and the solutions I'm building throughout my journey in tech.